-Think about the high-quality products you use that get built in factories: your car, your smart phone, your computer — so why not your new home?
+Think about the high-quality products you use that get built in factories: Your car, your smart phone, your computer — so why not your new home?
+For those looking for an intersection between home design and efficiency, prefab is for you.

 At the intersection of home design and efficiency, the term “prefab” – short for prefabricated – includes any home that has sections of the structure built in a factory off site, that later gets assembled on site.
-There are other qualifiers and benefits of a prefab home that homebuyers don’t always consider.
+Building the entire structure onsite, called a site built or stick built home, is the more traditional way of constructing a new home.

 Types of Prefab Homes